 Food businesses in England, Wales and Northern Ireland

-If you want to check the food hygiene rating of a food business outside Scotland but in the UK you can check it at http://ratings.food.gov.uk if it is in a local authority area where a food hygiene scheme is being run.
+If you want to check the food hygiene rating of a food business outside Scotland but in the UK you can check it on the Food Standards Agency website if it is in a local authority area where a food hygiene scheme is being run.

 Food business is not covered by a food hygiene rating

 A food business might not have a food hygiene rating because there is not a rating scheme in the local authority area where it carries out its business.